php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

 <a name="filtering-queries-via-intermediate-table-columns"></a>

-### Filtering Queries via Intermediate Table Columns
+### Filtering Queries Via Intermediate Table Columns

 You can also filter the results returned by `belongsToMany` relationship queries using